|May||The 8th Georgia Infantry Regment was formed in Richmond from independent Georgia companies.

 |February 10-13||Lieutenant S.H.
 Hall was elected captain of Company A and Lieutenant Dunlap S. Scott was elected captain of Company E.|

 Seven Days Battles

-The regiment was commanded by Colonel John R. Towers.
+The regiment was commanded by Lieutenant Colonel John R. Towers.
 Ensign S.B.
 Barnwell was killed.

 From the first of two War Department markers on G.T.
 Anderson’s Brigade on the Antietam battlefield: